AbhishekSingh1180/LLM-data-harmonizer/README.md

 - **Advanced Lineage**: Deeper integration with data governance tools
 - **UI Dashboard**: Web interface for monitoring and management

-## 👥 Team

-Hackathon Team Fusion Optics
-### Members

-- Abhishek
-- Shrikar
-- Arjun

 ## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-*This project was created during a hackathon event and represents a proof-of-concept implementation.*